 Fremantlemedia UK, is a group of production labels including Boundless, Retort, Talkback, Thames, Newman Street and Euston Films and a digital division, Fremantlemedia UK Commercial, who provide some of the UK’s most successful content.
 It is the UK Production arm of Fremantlemedia, the global production and content business of the RTL Group, Europe’s largest television and radio company.

-Fremantlemedia UK wants to work with talented people across all areas of business www.fremantlemediauk.com
+Fremantlemedia UK wants to work with talented people across all areas of business www.fremantle.co.uk, but it has an online database for production CVs only.

-If you click on the careers section of Freemantlemedia's website you can access a list of the current vacancies for support roles within Fremantlemedia UK and its associate companies.
-The company also has office runner positions in our Stephen Street office and runner (driver) positions in its Amersham office and you can apply for these roles via the careers section of the website.
+If you click on the careers section of Freemantlemedia's website, you can access a list of the current vacancies for support roles within Fremantlemedia UK and its associate companies.
+The company also has office runner positions in its Stephen Street office and runner (driver) positions in its Amersham office and you can apply for these roles via the careers section of the website.

 MAMA Youth Project provides training that helps young people secure employment, with a particular focus on those wanting to pursue a career in TV – an industry particularly ‘closed' to those from BAME (Black, Asian, Minority & Ethnic) and disadvantaged backgrounds.
 The project works with 18-25 year olds, some of whom are NEET, i.e. not in employment, training or education; some also deal with other challenging circumstances on a daily basis such as single parents, young carers, young ex-offenders and those at risk of offending.
 Furthermore, MYP is a charity that accepts unemployed graduates as well.